tanepiper/dnode-upload-example/README.md

 Real-time upload progress with DNode, Connect + Formidable

+### This project is out of date and only here for archive purposes.

 Upload files via Connect + Formidable and return real-time progress results via DNode using an EventEmitter